hacs/documentation/source/docs/publish/plugin.md

 All `.js` files it finds in the first location it finds one that matches the name will be downloaded.

-If your plugin require files that are not `js` files, place all files (including the card file) in the `dist` directory.
+If your plugin requires files that are not `js` files, place all files (including the card file) in the `dist` directory.

 ### GitHub releases (optional)